-The strategic business planner is responsible for ensuring that there are plans in place for an organisation's future course.
+The ICT strategist which can also be called a strategic business planner is responsible for ensuring that there are plans in place for an organisation's future course.
 Strategic planning is the formal consideration of an organisation's future course.

-The strategic business planner is responsible for knowing where the organisation stands (What do we do?), determining where the organisation is going, and how it will get there.
+The ICT strategist is responsible for knowing where the organisation stands (What do we do?), determining where the organisation is going, and how it will get there.
 The resulting document is called the ‘strategic plan’.

-The strategic business planner will work closely with other ICT staff such as the chief information officer, chief technology officer and ICT manager.
+The ICT strategist will work closely with other ICT staff such as the chief information officer, chief technology officer and ICT manager.

-A strategic business planner exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT strategist exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.